reewardius/Shodan/README.md

 # Shodan_CVE 2.0

-Create file hosts.txt with ip per line
+Create a file called hosts.txt and add IPs to it, each IP on a new line.

 python ShodanCVE2.0.py